oquintin/The_ICC_Shiny_App/README.md

 If you use this app, please cite:

 Quintin O., Sarkodie S.K., Hamborg T.
-ICC Shiny App: Managing intra-cluster correlation in cluster randomised trials.
+ICC Shiny App: Estimating, Selecting, Reporting, and Applying intra-cluster correlation in cluster-randomised trials.